ripple/opensource.ripple.com/docs/xls-30d-amm/transaction-types/ammvote.md

 ## Error Cases

-Besides errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):
+Besides errors that can occur for all transactions, AMMVote transactions can result in the following [transaction result codes](https://xrpl.org/transaction-results.html):

 | Error Code              | Description                                  |
 |:------------------------|:---------------------------------------------|